loserspiros/UnleashedRecomp_Android/README.md

 ## 🚀 Technical Stack

-This fork has been aggressively optimized and modernized
+This fork has been optimized and modernized

 ### 🏎️ Engine & Performance Optimizations
 - **Advanced Architecture:** Native optimization for **ARMv8.2-A** (including Crypto, CRC, DotProd, and FP16 instructions) on Android.